-Requesting Reimbursement: Residents are asked to submit photos of all of their receipts, along with before and after photos of their projects by the deadline specified to receive reimbursement.
+- Match Requirements: Grantees are expected to spend at least 2 hours on their projects.
+We also ask in the reimbursement form for the total amount of time spent on the project (often above and beyond 2 hours). - Eligible Expenses: The primary focus for program funding is native plants.
+Residents are free to add other horticultural species to their gardens, but they will not be eligible for reimbursement.
+Certain project-related supplies and materials are also eligible for reimbursement.
+The Eligible Expenses Guide outlines these in detail and includes a graphic to help grantees distinguish natives from cultivars at local nurseries. - Requesting Reimbursement: Residents are asked to submit photos of all of their receipts, along with before and after photos of their projects by the deadline specified to receive reimbursement.
 It is helpful to remind residents to take "before" pictures!
 Once projects are completed, grant recipients should map their project and submit a request for reimbursement via the Grantee Guide on the Blue Thumb website.

-Receipts should be itemized and show the species of plant purchased (or have the native plants somehow labeled as such).
-If receipts are not itemized (like from local plant sales), grantees should take a picture of the plant tags and submit that along with the receipt.
+Receipts should be itemized and show the species of plant purchased.
+If receipts are not itemized, grantees should take a picture of the plant tags and submit that along with the receipt.